 Payment can be made by cash or bank transfer on the day of our appointment.
 I have a 48 hour cancellation policy, otherwise sessions will be charged in full.

 About the therapy sessions

-Therapy begins with an initial free of charge consultation lasting 50 minutes.
+Therapy begins with an initial free of charge consultation lasting 20 minutes.
 This is an opportunity to discuss your difficulties and think together about therapy going forward.
 It will also be an opportunity for us to get to know one another and for you to ask any questions or express any concerns or worries you may have about therapy.
-Following this, if we agree to begin therapy, individual sessions are weekly and last 50 minutes.
-Couple/relationship/family sessions can be arranged at intervals that work for the couple/relationship/family and these sessions can either be arranged as 50 minute sessions or 90 minute sessions, which tends to be preferable when therapy involves more than one person.
+Following this, we can decide together how often we meet.
+Sessions are 50 minute in length.
+Couple/relationship/family sessions can be arranged at intervals that work for the couple/relationship/family and these sessions can either be arranged as 50 minute sessions or 75 minute sessions, which tends to be preferable when therapy involves more than one person.